Advertisement

 Ms Elizabeth Tongue

-Since 2019, Elizabeth Tongue, previously senior deputy head at Tolworth Girls' School.
-Educated at Brighton & Hove High School for Girls and the University of Leeds, where she read history and theology.
-She completed her teacher training in York more
+Since 2019, Elizabeth Tongue, previously senior deputy head at Tolworth Girls’ School.
+Read history and theology at the University of Leeds and completed her teacher training in York more than 25 years ago.

 Entrance